Yeping-Hu/yeping-hu.github.io/_pages/about.md

 I am currently a Machine Learning Research Scientist at Lawrence Livermore National Laboratory.
 I received my Ph.D. degree at the University of California, Berkeley, where I was a member of the [Mechanical Systems Control Lab](https://msc.berkeley.edu){:target="_blank"} and I was advised by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/){:target="_blank"}.

-I have served as PI and Co-PI in several Cooperative Research and Development Agreements (CRADAs) funded by the Department of Energy's Advanced Manufacturing Office (AMO).
-These collaborations involve working with energy-intensive industries with the aim of minimizing energy consumption.
 My interests encompass the application of AI in scientific domains, particularly at the intersection of physics simulation and machine learning.
 I am focused on enhancing machine learning capabilities, such as improving generalization under various conditions, and developing accurate surrogate models that leverage High-Performance Computing (HPC).

-Our team is always actively pursuing research collaborations.
+I have served as PI and Co-PI in several Cooperative Research and Development Agreements (CRADAs) funded by the Department of Energy's Advanced Manufacturing Office (AMO).
+These collaborations involve working with energy-intensive industries with the aim of minimizing energy consumption.
+Our team is always actively seeking research collaborations.
 Please feel free to reach out if you are interested.

 ## Education